Seals of the Court of Appeals and Superior Court

 When do I get my bond refunded?

-You cannot get your bond refund until your case is closed, a Judge orders a refund, or the bond amount is reduced.
+You can't get your bond refund until your case is closed, a judge orders a refund, or the bond amount is reduced.

 When will a defendant be arraigned?